 Purchase orders must be obtained in advance.
 Making a purchase and then bringing in a receipt is risky business, because the expenditure may not be approved.

 Each account within the activity fund shall comply with the cash-basis law.
 No commitments or indebtedness shall be incurred unless there is cash on hand.
 The sponsor shall audit and receive a receipt for all fund-raising activities they sponsor.
 Expenditures must be approved by the sponsor and the activity director.
 If you are in a position of selling something, either to students or to the community, please remember that we are responsible for adding sales tax to the purchase price of the item sold.
 Organizational treasurers should be trained to properly collect dues and account for transactions.
-Account print-outs can be obtained from Theresa Rentschler, as well as any assistance in keeping your organization’s records, upon request.
+Account print-outs can be obtained from Activity Funds Director, as well as any assistance in keeping your organization’s records, upon request.

 PLANNING AND SUPERVISION

-LESSON PLANS: Lesson plans should be completed and on the website by Monday mornings before class.

 SEMESTER PLANNING: Class objectives should be planned to cover the entire semester.
 Careful planning will enable you to evaluate your own teaching and the progress of your students.
 Semester planning should be concerned with the generalized objectives and structure of your particular audiovisual materials or supplies available which are required to carry out a particular objective effectively.
 These plans do not have to be turned in, but please be reminded to use objectives from Ks.
 Standards of Practice.

 WEEKLY PLANNING: Weekly planning is necessarily more specific than semester planning, and should include: (1) objectives to be covered, (2) specific test and individual assignments, and (3) homework or test assignments.
 Weekly planning is imperative in the event that a substitute teacher is required.

 DAILY PLANNING: Daily planning should be taken into account for changes which will occur in the day’s schedule of classes.
 All major schedule changes will appear in the monthly calendar.
 It would be unrealistic to assume that one could plan the normal school day a month in advance.
-Therefore, minor changes will also occur and will be discussed in our faculty meetings.
+Therefore, minor changes may also occur.
 Other class schedule changes will occur on an emergency basis with the assumption that most emergencies are met through prior planning.

 SUPERVISION OF BUILDING: Organizations in charge of the activity shall be responsible for the health and safety of all students.
 The sponsors shall also insure that the building is secure before leaving.
 Organizations using the building after school hours must check with the principal.

-ORDERING TRANSPORTATION: When transportation is needed, requests should be submitted to Mr. Greg Hobelmann at least one week in advance.
+ORDERING TRANSPORTATION: When transportation is needed, requests should be submitted to Athletic Director at least one week in advance.
 Be sure the number of participants is correct because the size of the bus is determined by the number of participants.
 Be sure accurate arrival/departure time has been provided as leaving earlier than required creates problems.